ajcost/CIS197_Final_Project/README.md

-# Scheduler for Group Collaboration
+# Scheduler For Group Collaboration
 This app was intended to create a scheduler for a group with collaborative ability using MongoDB.
 Groups could login and logout of specific accounts and keep schedules collaboratively.
 On top of this, a download button is being added for Calendar export file.

 ## Getting Started